Machine Learning Jobs Will Replace Yours

-Learning technology solutions for when machine learning, autonomous vehicles, and other technology jobs become more and human jobs become less, it will be far safer to merge and work with Artificial Intelligence (AI) rather than trying to outwork them.
+Learning technology solutions for when machine learning, autonomous vehicles, and other technology jobs become more and human jobs become less, it will be safer to merge and work with Artificial Intelligence (AI) rather than outwork them.

-Will artificial intelligence and machine learning jobs take all of the human jobs we see today?
+Will artificial intelligence and machine learning jobs take all of today’s human jobs?

 The short answer is: yes, and it had already started decades ago, and now it is just a matter of time.